A criminal profile of the Gilgo Beach serial killer

 valerie mack dump site

-This suggests that the killer has visited this particular location in the past.
+This suggests that the killer has visited this location in the past.
 For example, he might be a hunter, a hiker, a utility worker, a wildlife enthusiast, or an environmentalist.

 In any case, it seems as though this person is familiar with the woods around Manorville and is no stranger to the great outdoors.

-Due to the terrain involved, it is likely that LISK was driving a van or a truck.
+Due to the terrain involved, it is likely that “LISK” was driving a van or a truck.

-He targets sex workers because they are accessible and vulnerable.
+He targets sex workers because they are accessible and vulnerable

-For example, she might be in and out of rehab due to a drug addiction.
-She might regularly switch between living with her parents and couch-surfing.
-There might also be other “push factors”, such as an abusive relationship with a boyfriend and/or pimp.
+Furthermore, they tend to move around a lot.
+When a sex worker goes missing, people will often presume that they have gone elsewhere.
+She might be in and out of rehab due to a drug addiction, or she might regularly switch between red light districts.
+She might go back to her hometown for periods of time.
+There might also be other push factors, such as an abusive relationship with a pimp.

 Killing sex workers instead of “regular women” also allows him to rationalize his crimes.
 This makes it easier for him to compartmentalize his “hobby” from the rest of his life.

-The Long Island serial killer is a sadist.
+The Gilgo Beach killer is a sadist

 Melissa Barthelemy

-Melissa Barthelemy disappeared on July 10th, 2009.
+Barthelemy disappeared on July 10th, 2009.

 In this case, he went out of his way and risked exposing himself just so he could psychologically torture the sister of one of his victims.